Tim Cook Told Trump Tech Employees Are 'Nervous' About Immigration

 That's how we know Trump has chosen the right policy.
 Besides, it's time that globalists like Cook show a little heart for citizens - by respecting the law and enforcing it consistently.

-Tech needs a career progression ladder (Score:4, Insightful)
+Tech needs a career progression ladder (Score:5, Insightful)

 When I started out in IT (back sometime after the last Ice Age,) it was very possible to start out as a help desk person, and work your way up learning as you went.
 I know, because I started out with a non-CS degree and made the hops from help desk to desktop support to (essentially) a data center operator, then several levels of sysadmin and finally where I am now as a senior engineer/architect.
 The thing I'm worried about is that current generations will see no future in an IT career and choose not to pursue it.
 One of the contributing factors is the limited prospects for low-end IT jobs needed to get the skills you have to possess at the higher levels.
 If help desk work is offshored or a minimum wage job, fewer people will go into the field and gain the kind of OJT you only get in the trenches.